swampthang/guitar-fretboard-module/README.md

 Guitar Fretboard Module
 =======================

-A javascript module for creating multiple instances of interactive guitar fretboard diagrams showing scales and all chords in a given key.
+A javascript module for creating multiple instances of interactive guitar fretboard diagrams showing scales and all chords in a given key on any web page.
 EXAMPLES AND MORE INFO:
 http://hotfrets.com/guitar-neck-module/